 “Yet, this is simply not true,” the news release said.
 “We’ve seen people who have paid bonds days in advance but are being held a few days after.
 We demand that people be released during appropriate times during the day so they can make the suitable, and safe arrangements to get back to their loved ones.”

-In a moment of lucidity, Loya said Javier called one of his longtime caregivers on Monday and described his surroundings.
+In a moment of lucidity, Loya said Ortiz-Rivera called one of his longtime caregivers on Monday and described his surroundings.
 His caregivers and members of Casa de Paz found him Monday afternoon near the intersection of Stout Street and Broadway, Loya said.

 “The advocates fighting for his case have done everything they can to keep his senior living apartment so he doesn’t lose his housing, so they were ready for his release,” Loya said.
 “People had his keys, ways of doing the paperwork, things were ready for him to get home after release, but nobody was notified.”

-Loya was thankful Javier was found safely.
+Loya was thankful Ortiz-Rivera was found safely.

 “Today, we don’t mourn another death at the hands of ICE because this community refuses to let our neighbors get lost in the shadows,” the news release said.
 “We demand that ICE and Geo use the resources that are available to them and the community so that we can ensure the safety of those released from custody.”